 What type of food is traditionally served in Northumberland?

 Northumberland boasts a fantastic array of cuisine.
-Its proximity to the coast means that there are many seafood dishes served in the area, including lobster, salmon and oysters.
-One particular restaurant of note is the Sportsman Inn in Embleton, but there are plenty of other high-quality restaurants all around the county.
+Its proximity to the coast means that there are many seafood dishes served in the area, including lobster, salmon, and oysters.
+One restaurant of note is the Sportsman Inn in Embleton, but there are plenty of other high-quality restaurants all around the county.

 There are countless traditional English tearooms in Northumberland, where you can enjoy sandwiches, cake and tea or coffee in a quiet, relaxed setting.
-They are so common that they can be used by cyclists and walkers as rest points at regular interval – you won’t have to wait long until the next café comes along.
+They are so common that they can be used by cyclists and walkers as rest points at regular interval – you will not have to wait long until the next café comes along.

-What local sightseeing attractions are there in Northumberland?
+What local attractions are there?

 Northumberland has a great many tourist attractions.
 Northumberland’s colourful history is full of interesting stories, from Romans to Vikings and the English Civil War – key historical events have taken place all around Northumberland.

-Also known as Lindisfarne, Holy Island is known as a site of pilgrimage for Christians after St. Aidan founded the monastery there, and began the of spread Christianity across the Kingdom of Northumbria during a time when Paganism was the dominant religion.
+Also known as Lindisfarne, Holy Island is known as a site of pilgrimage for Christians after St. Aidan founded the monastery there and began the of spread Christianity across the Kingdom of Northumbria during a time when Paganism was the dominant religion.

 Northumberland is also a superb place to view wildlife, with boat trips to the Farne Islands allowing access to one of the largest grey seal colonies in the world.
-Many seabirds also gather there to nest, such as cormorants, terns, puffins and guillemots.
+Many seabirds also gather there to nest, such as cormorants, terns, puffins, and guillemots.
 There are many areas on dry land that are home to rare bird species, too.
 If you would like to enjoy a spot of birdwatching whilst enjoying delicious coffee and cake, The Barn at Beal is highly recommended, with spectacular views out over the North Sea and Holy Island.

 What is the weather usually like in Northumberland?

 The short answer is that there is no usual weather in Northumberland!
 The weather is very changeable, especially on the hills, and it is always advisable that you take precautions if you are going out and about in the countryside.
 Waterproof clothing is usually a good idea, as Northumberland is one of the toughest counties in terms of weather in England.
 The warmest months are between July and August, and there are certainly some glorious days during this time when sandcastles and ice cream on the beach are in order.
-Winter can bring heavy snowfall, so you should always make sure you are prepared for this: but the snow-covered Northumbrian landscape is absolutely beautiful, and not something to be worried about.
+Winter can bring heavy snowfall, so you should always make sure you are prepared for this: but the snow-covered Northumbrian landscape is beautiful, and not something to be worried about.